I have been in several meetings with senior HR executives, the very people responsible for managing a company with more than 50,000 employees.

 What HR Leaders Are Already Building

-All of it was built by HR people, not engineers.
-All of it done in days, not months.
+All of this is done by HR professionals in just days, not months.

 Why This Matters for Your Career